companieshouse/applications.developer.web.ch.gov.uk/README.md

 _The following instructions assume you are running the app in vagrant, hence the urls referred to have http://dev.chs-dev.internal:4100 as their base.
 If you are running it elsewhere substitute in the appropriate base url and use the same extensions as those given in the instructions below._

-Once the app is up and running, if you are also running the services for the [developer hub api](https://github.com/companieshouse/applications.api.identity.ch.gov.uk), you should be able to view of all applications currently saved in the database at http://dev.chs-dev.internal:4100/manage-applications.
+Once the app is up and running, if you are also running the services for the [applications api](https://github.com/companieshouse/applications.api.identity.ch.gov.uk), you should be able to view of all applications currently saved in the database at http://dev.chs-dev.internal:4100/manage-applications.

 From there you should be able to use the _Create an application_ button navigate to http://dev.chs-dev.internal:4100/add where you will be able to create the details for, and submit, a new application to the api.
 Applications come in three varieties; _live_, _test_ and _future_ which, when processed by the api, should correspond to different collections in the database.

 Returning to the list of applications at http://dev.chs-dev.internal:4100/manage-applications you should be able to select each application and view its details, including the keys associated with it:

 - While viewing a specific application you should be able to select a _Manage application_ button above the list of keys, which will take you to a page from which you can edit or delete the application.
 - Below the list of keys belonging to a specific application there should be a _Create new key_ button enabling you to navigate to a page from which you will be able to create the details for, and submit, a new key associated with this application.
 Keys come in three varieties; _rest_, _stream_ and _web_.
-Unlike the case with applications, the three key types should be sent to the same collection in the database by the [developer hub api](https://github.com/companieshouse/applications.api.identity.ch.gov.uk), although it should process them by different routes and thus different api methods should be called by this web application depending on the key type in question.
+Unlike the case with applications, the three key types should be sent to the same collection in the database by the [applications api](https://github.com/companieshouse/applications.api.identity.ch.gov.uk), although it should process them by different routes and thus different api methods should be called by this web application depending on the key type in question.
 - Each key in the list associated with a specific application should be accompanied by an _Update key_ and _Delete key_ option, which will navigate you to pages from which you can edit the key's details or delete the key respectively.

 ## Linting